EN Banner

 Hreppslaug pool

 Hreppslaug pool is less touristy but very popular among the locals.
-It is preserved as a cultural heritage and is now run by a non-profit organisation Islendingur.
-It is located in West Iceland and the water inside the pool is heated naturally.
-If this arouses your curiosity, you can find the Hreppslaug pool near the town of Borganes.
+It has been preserved as a cultural heritage site and is now run by a non-profit organisation, Islendingur.
+It is located in West Iceland, and the pool water is heated naturally.

-Hreppslaug pool is not only a place to relax your body but also your mind while admiring the stunning views of the surrounding landscape.
+Hreppslaug Pool is a place to relax your body and mind while admiring the stunning views of the surrounding landscape.

 Nauthólsvík Geothermal Beach

 Nauthólsvík Geothermal Beach is something unique in Iceland.
-Is a man-made lagoon with water at a temperature of about 15-19 degrees Celsius during summer where people can enjoy the nordic summer sun near the city of Reykjavik.
+It is an artificial lagoon with water at about 15-19 degrees Celsius during summer, where people can enjoy the Nordic summer sun near Reykjavik.

 There are also changing facilities, showers, hot tubs and steam baths.
-On their website, you can find all the prices for the facilities and for the ticket entrance as well as the opening hours.
+On their website, you can find all the prices for the facilities, the ticket entrance, and the opening hours.

 Hoffell Hot Tubs

-There are also changing facilities and showers and if you are travelling east on the Ring Road then Hoffell Hot Tubs can be a good spot to relax your body.
+There are also changing facilities and showers, and if you are travelling east on the Ring Road, then Hoffell Hot Tubs can be an excellent spot to relax your body.

 Blue Lagoon